nananan/nananan.github.io/_tabs/about.md

 <img src="/assets/img/rubber_ducks.jpg" width="70%" height="70%">

 The red one didn't have a hat so I bought one for it!
-It's not fair that it was the only without a hat &#128528;
+It was not fair that it was the only without a hat &#128528;
 (I love also Christmas so what better than a Christmas hat?)

 If you want to know more about me, you can take a look at my [Linkedin profile](https://it.linkedin.com/in/cannella-eliana?trk=profile-badge).